-Support for Welliver’s works and process has come from numerous sources: Mertz Gilmore Foundation, New Music USA, Lower Manhattan Cultural Council, Department of Cultural Affairs, Foundation for Contemporary Arts Emergency Grant, New York Foundation for the Arts Artist’s Fellowships, New York Live Arts, La MaMa, Gibney, New York State Council for the Arts funded Movement Research Artist-in-Residence Program, Center for Performance Research’s Andrew W. Mellon Foundation Artist in Residence program, Florida State University’s Office of Research, Bennington College, Museum of Arts and Design, Barnard College, Dance Theater Workshop’s Studio Series, 92 Y Harkness Dance Festival, Nasher Museum, NYU Tisch School of the Arts, and the Suitcase Fund.
+Support for Welliver’s works and process has come from numerous sources: Baryshnikov Arts Center, Bogliasco Foundation, Van Cleef > Arpels, Mertz Gilmore Foundation, New Music USA’s Live Music for Dance Program, Lower Manhattan Cultural Council and the New York City Department of Cultural Affairs, Foundation for Contemporary Arts Emergency Fund, New York Foundation for the Arts Artist’s Fellowships, New York Live Arts with support from the Jerome Foundation and the National Endowment for the Arts, La MaMa, MIT Press’s PAJ: A Journal of Performance and Art, Gibney and the Howard Gilman Foundation, New York State Council for the Arts funded Movement Research Artist-in-Residence Program, Center for Performance Research’s Andrew W. Mellon Foundation Artist in Residence program, Littlemeat Productions, Florida State University’s Office of Research, Movement Research Fall Festival, Bennington College, Museum of Arts and Design, Barnard College, Dance Theater Workshop’s Studio Series Commissioning and Creative Residency Program, 92 Y Harkness Dance Festival, NYU Tisch School of the Arts, and the Suitcase Fund.

 Welliver’s teaching experience spans decades.
-She has taught in universities, conservatories, and festivals across four continents and is now on the faculty of the School of Dance at Florida State University.
+She has taught in universities, conservatories, and festivals across four continents and is currently an Associate Professor in the School of Dance at Florida State University.
 Her choreographic work is based in New York City.